ajlopatkin/PlasAnn/README.md

 # Plasmid Annotation Tool

-This tool is designed for annotating plasmid sequences from FASTA or GenBank files.
+This tool is designed for annotating large plasmid sequences from FASTA or GenBank files.
 It utilizes various databases and tools to provide a comprehensive annotation of plasmid sequences, including the detection of coding sequences (CDS), origins of replication, transposons, and more.

 ## Features